 ISMS is applied throughout project lifecycle from exploration and production to decommissioning.
 Since 2015, PTTEP has demanded all operating sites operated by PTTEP worldwide analyze social risks with ISMS, which ensures the Management's effective decisions in tackling social issues.
-To ensure effective deployment, External Relations staff of each operating asset shall revisit the social risk analysis and submit a report to Headquarter annually.
-Furthermore, on a monthly basis, External Relations officers at each location shall monitor the progress and result of engagement activities, and report to Headquarter.
+To ensure effective deployment, Public Affairs staff of each operating asset shall revisit the social risk analysis and submit a report through ISMS Report Online System to Headquarter annually.
+Furthermore, on a monthly basis, Public Affairs officers at each location shall monitor the progress and result of engagement activities, and report to Headquarter.
 ISMS is expected to pinpoint social risks that should be considered in the business decision process.
 The identification of social impacts through ISMS is also expected to result in the development of an appropriate mitigation plan and social development plan, which enables PTTEP to act in the best interests of stakeholders and the Company.

 PTTEP has organized activities to engage all key stakeholders relevant to the Company's operations, for clarity in management, communications, cooperation, collaboration, and reciprocal supports.
-In 2020, PTTEP categorized stakeholders into nine main groups.
+PTTEP categorized stakeholders into nine main groups.

 - Government Agencies and Regulators: Government agencies, ministries, ministerial departments, and state-owned enterprises on national, regional, and provincial levels, as well as agencies that directly regulate and supervise business operations.

 - Vendors, Suppliers/Contractors: